top of page

 From their midst, Marius scoffed.
 “It’s like watching a hound chase a rabbit.”

 His voice carried just far enough for the nearest few to hear—and none of them disagreed.
-Jack stayed quiet, keeping his eyes on them and the field, which was gradually covered with green.
+Jack stayed quiet, keeping his eyes on them and the field, which was gradually being covered with green.

 “She needs this.”